-As tempting as it sounds, you’ll also want to stay away from the soup at Panera.
+As tempting as it sounds, you’ll also want to stay away from the vegetable soup at Panera.
 Soups, in general, are not usually safe to eat unless you make your own keto soup at home.

 This is because it’s easy to hide non-keto-friendly ingredients in the recipe, such as flour to thicken the soup and beans or other starches to enhance the flavor.